 You need a rice cooker.
 (We use an old National brand rice cooker – no longer made).
 Put one cup of short grain organic brown rice into your rice cooker.
+You can use long-grain, but it won’t form a pancake.
 Before starting the cooking process, wash the raw rice three times and then put in plenty (about 4 cups) of water.
 Wait the 45 minutes or so until it finishes cooking.
 Then, if time permits, unplug the rice cooking machine and let everything cool for several hours.
 Using a wooden spoon, and without removing the rice from the cooker, divide the cooked rice into 4 quarters.

 Then put a smaller than normal heavy iron skillet on the stove, add organic pig fat, coconut or olive oil, and wait until it is very hot.
 Once steam starts to rise from the skillet, put in one of the quarters of cooked rice, level it with a spatula, and fry it for 10 or 15 minutes, depending on how crusty you like it.
 You should have some kind of a spatter-guard to prevent unnecessary spattering.
 When its done, put a spatula under it and, if it will come out as a pancake, lift it onto a plate.
 If not, and you like it crusty, let it cook a while longer.

 After removing the rice from the skillet, add salt and eat it, normally with your fingers or a fork.
 If you are concerned that your blood sugar may be too high, prick your finger and take your blood-sugar reading with a blood sugar monitor.
 If it is above 110, wait until it goes down before eating.
 While eating, if you have a job, consider frying another quarter of the cooked rice for lunch.